sentry-official/mcp-cap-internal/docs/source/index.rst

 ✅ **Stateless MCP Tools**: Each analysis tool accepts PCAP file paths or URLs as parameters

-✅ **Protocol Support**: DNS and DHCP analysis with easy extensibility for new protocols
+✅ **Protocol Support**: DNS, DHCP, and ICMP analysis with easy extensibility for new protocols

 ✅ **Local & Remote Files**: Analyze files from local storage or HTTP URLs